 Coronavirus Precautions: Due to our response to COVID-19, all blood donations at MD Anderson Blood Donor Center locations are being held by appointment only to help control donor flow and manage the amount of individuals in one room.
-We must also be cautious about accepting donors who may have traveled from high case load areas.
-Therefore, anyone who has traveled internationally in the past 14 days will not be able to donate.
+For safety reason, children are not allowed during the donation.

 It is safe to donate blood during this time.
 COVID-19 is not a bloodborne disease.
 It’s a respiratory virus, and there has been no evidence that COVID-19 could be transmitted or contracted through a blood donation or a blood transfusion.
 Your blood donation will help ensure an adequate blood supply for our patients during this critical time.